-The community influences on crime, violence, and victimization have strong research support (Sampson, 1993, 2004).
+In recent years, community influences on crime, violence, and victimization, as well as to improve community conditions, have generated strong research support (MacDonald et al., 2009; Sampson, 1993, 2004).
 Consider a youth with poor family support who may also have a biological risk for aggressive behavior growing up in a disorderly community.
 In other words, joining a gang or participating in a criminal enterprise is a way to satisfy family needs (belonging and recognition) and to cope with a community in disarray.

-In studying the causes of inner-city race riots, for example, it has been found that urban unrest is rooted in a multitude of political, economic, and social factors, including lack of affordable housing, urban renewal projects, economic inequality, and rapid demographic change
+In studying the causes of inner-city race riots, for example, it has been found that urban unrest is rooted in a multitude of political, economic, and social factors, including lack of affordable housing, underperforming schools, urban renewal projects, economic inequality, and rapid demographic change (Herman, 1999).

-(Herman, 1999).
 Simply stated, close-knit communities are more likely to identify strangers, report deviants to their parents, and pass warnings along, but high rates of residential mobility and high-rise housing disrupt the ability to establish and maintain social ties.
 Unstable communities often lack the organization and political connections to obtain resources for fighting crime and offering young people an alternative to deviant behavior.

-One study found that exposure to community violence was a strong indicator of future violence (Wake Forest University Baptist Medical Center, 2000).
-In another study, prior community violence exposure had a significant effect in increasing aggression, and beliefs about aggression in elementary and middle school children.
-These findings suggest that witnessing community violence has an effect on children's behavior through both imitation of violence and the development of associated cognitions as children get older (Guerra, et al. 2003).
+A study reported that prior community violence exposure had a significant effect in increasing aggression and beliefs about aggression in elementary and middle-school children.
+These findings suggest that witnessing community violence has an effect on children's behavior through both imitation of violence and the development of associated cognitions as children get older (Guerra, Huesmann, and Spindler, 2003).
 According to a University of Washington study on domestic violence, a number of personal factors, including disorganized neighborhoods where attitudes toward drug sales and violence were favorable, increased a person's likelihood of committing domestic violence.

-Individuals who have a history of antisocial behavior may be more likely to find a partner in these lower socioeconomic neighborhoods, where having a partner who used or sold drugs, had a history of violence toward others, had an arrest record, or was unemployed was prevalent (University of Washington, 2007).
+Individuals who have a history of antisocial behavior may be more likely to find a partner in these lower socioeconomic neighborhoods, where having a partner who used or sold drugs had a history of violence toward others, had an arrest record, or was unemployed was prevalent (University of Washington, 2007).

 A disorderly community promotes violence because there are many opportunities for criminal behavior.
 These communities are also the gathering place for many who lead dysfunctional or violent lives.
 In some cases, the police are less likely to patrol these areas aggressively or respond to complaints as quickly as in the higher socioeconomic bedroom communities.
-Furthermore, community violence gives rise to subsets of associated violence that impact schools and other institutions.
+Furthermore, community violence gives rise to subsets of associated violence that impacts schools and other institutions.
 Youth who live in fear of violence, witness violent acts, or actually become victims of violence suffer an array of consequences ranging from personal injury and debilitating anxiety that interrupt the learning process to a pattern of absence and truancy that can lead to dropping out of school and delinquency.
 Such disassociation restricts individual options and limits the development of academic and life skills.
 Constant exposure to violence also creates a type of desensitization that can lead one to believe that violence is a normal part of life.
 People who are surrounded by violence may reach a point where they no longer notice violent events and may even embrace violence.